International reactions to the killing of Muammar Gaddafi: NATO

-The top officer of the North Atlantic Treaty Organization, Admiral James G. Stavridis, Supreme Allied Commander Europe, announced that he will recommend that the alliance's Libya air campaign be brought to a NATO general also said he was more than happy with Gaddafi killed, saying it “brought an end to the brutal regime under Gaddafi”, without specifying further end.
+The top officer of the North Atlantic Treaty Organization, Admiral James G. Stavridis, Supreme Allied Commander Europe, announced that he will recommend that the alliance's Libya air campaign be brought to an end.
 Officials have said the alliance would likely continue its air patrols over Libya for several more days and then be gradually phased out.

 NATO Secretary-General Anders Fogh Rasmussen said in a statement that "NATO and our partners have successfully implemented the historic mandate of the United Nations to protect the people of Libya.
 We will terminate our mission in coordination with the United Nations and the National Transitional Council.
 With the reported fall of Bani Walid and Sirte, that moment has now moved much closer."
 The North Atlantic Council, the governing body of NATO, will meet on 21 October to officially terminate the seven-month campaign.

 NATO defense ministers, meeting in Brussels earlier in October, decided not to halt air operations.
 However, following Gaddafi's death and the NTC's taking of Sirt, the last city under Gaddafi's control, NATO is likely to officially end the campaign.
 And the inter-governmental military alliance is now expected to bring the campaign to an end.
 While only suspending airstrikes and beginning a monitoring period was considered, a NATO officer speaking to the Los Angeles Times on condition of anonymity stated that the sentiment within NATO is to end the campaign entirely, including the enforcement of the no-fly zone and the arms embargo enforced by naval ships.

 The death of Gaddafi and the end of the campaign were viewed as a "rare clear-cut victory" for NATO after long operations in Afghanistan and anti-piracy patrols off Somalia.
 According to Michael Clarke, director of the London-based Royal United Services Institute think tank, "NATO can say unambiguously this was a military and political success.
 That's why today is a good day for NATO, and NATO has not had many good days in the last several years."

-NATO announced that its mission will end on 31 October 2011.
+NATO announced that its mission in Libya would end on 31 October 2011.